dsacl3-2020/dsacl3-2020.github.io/policy.md

 before you start working on your first assignment.

 Assignments are only accepted through the GitHub repositories.
-No other form of submissions (e.g., email) are accepted.
+No other forms of submissions (e.g., via email) are accepted.

 The following information should be provided as the file/module [docstring](https://www.python.org/dev/peps/pep-0257/)